Tight Hamilton cycles in cherry quasirandom $3$-uniform hypergraphs: Introduction

-Roughly speaking, the {\sl connecting lemma} is in charge of connecting two disjoint pairs of vertices via a short path.
-A trivial precondition for doing so is that the given pairs admit some non-trivial codegree.
-A useful minimum codegree condition for the $3$-graphs of Theorem~\ref{thm:main} cannot be inferred.
-Nevertheless, these $3$-graphs come equipped with a certain "statistical" minimum codegree condition (see~\S~\ref{sec:positive} for details).
-Hence the following.
+Roughly speaking, in the absorbing path method, the role of the {\sl connecting lemma} is, as its name suggests, to connect two disjoint pairs of vertices via a short path.
+A trivial precondition for such a lemma is that the given pairs that are to be connected both admit some non-trivial codegree.
+The $3$-graphs of Theorem~\ref{thm:main} come equipped with a minimum codegree assumption which although degenerate will be sufficient in order to establish such a lemma owing to the $\cherry\;$-denseness of the host $3$-graph.
+The $3$-graphs of Theorem~\ref{thm:main2}, however, do not support a minimum codegree condition.
+As a result we will require two {\sl separate} connecting lemmas; one for each of our main results.

-Let $H$ be a $3$-graph.
-For a real $\beta >0$ let $H_\beta$ denote the $3$-graph obtained from $H$ by removing all edges of $H$ containing a pair whose codegree is $< \beta |V(H)|$.
-For a $\cherry\;$-dense $H$ the non-triviality of $H_\beta$ is captured through~\eqref{eq:non-trivial} below.
-The pairs of vertices contained in at least one edge of $H_\beta$ we call $\beta$-{\em relevant}.
-The following lemma asserts that for an appropriate choice of $\beta$, $\beta$-relevant pairs can be connected through a 'short' path in $H$ (i.e., the connecting path may involve edges not in $H_\beta$).
-The following lemma imposes no Dirac-type conditions.